Don’t get ripped off, use a solicitor to help you negotiate the best deal!

 It is almost industry standard these days for the Landlord to insure the property (but not the Tenants contents) and for the Tenant to reimburse him.
-If however the Tenant is intending to carry out expensive building works to the premises this situation can be reversed.
+If, however, the Tenant is intending to carry out expensive building works on the premises this situation can be reversed.
 At the very least the Tenant will want to know that the building works are covered at every stage.

 It is also very common for the Landlord to insure against loss of rent for around 3 years if the premises are destroyed or substantially damaged.
 The Tenant needs to consider whether he is willing to pay for this extra insurance, particularly so if he is going to take a short lease.

 If there are any particular arrangements for insurance what are they?
-What is the insurance premium presently?
-Will the insurers terms cover the Tenant’s use?
+What is the insurance premium currently?
+Will the insurance terms cover the Tenant’s use?
 Is there any reason to think that the premium will be increased?

 Who is to pay the Landlord’s solicitors legal costs?
 If the Tenant, has any cap been agreed?

 There are really two approaches here and lots to look out for.
 The lease will either be a ‘full repairing lease’ or an ‘internal redecorating lease’.

 In either event you will have to look carefully at what it is the tenant is being required to do, if the lease provides that the Tenant will put and keep the premises in tip top condition then the Tenant will have to do just that no matter what state the premises are in when they went into occupation and no matter how short the lease.
 Equally the lease may provide simply that the premises are kept in no worse condition what at present, fair wear and tear excepted.